Bourns ACE-128 Absolute Contacting Encoder - 128 positions - QWIIC I2C interface - Arduino and Raspberry Pi support

 The software includes

-The following options will be available:
+The following options are available:

 The original prototypes were made for a head-following mechanism for my Dalek dome and eye, using hand-made pcbs.